Depth Psychology as Medicine for Love, Logic & Soul.

 Unlearning Love

-Real love letters written between 2021 and 2023.
-Chapters that dismantle the weaponized language polluting modern intimacy—"love addiction," "trauma bonding," "narcissist," "codependency."
+Real love letters.
+Chapters that dismantle the weaponized language of modern intimacy — "love addiction," "trauma bonding," "narcissist," "codependency."

 This book doesn't offer recovery.
 It offers reclamation.